Committee for the Abolition of Third World Debt

 KAU also rejected the recent fuel oil price hikes which it said were inseparable from the government`s agenda to liberalize the energy sector.

-It accused such international financial institutions as the World Bank and a number of foreign companies of pressuring the government into adopting the agenda.
+and a number of foreign companies of pressuring the government into adopting the agenda.

 The agenda was reflected by the government`s decision to raise fuel oil prices in May 2008 and October 2005, it said.